Diagnosis and Treatment Plans

 Activating the treatment plan

-Once your treatment plan is complete, click the Activate button.
+Once your treatment plan is complete, click the Sign & Activate button which will appear highlighted in blue.
 You will then be prompted to sign the treatment plan.

-When an objective is complete, you may return to the treatment plan and check the box next to the completed objective.
+When an objective is complete, you may return to the Diagnosis and Treatment page and check the box next to the completed objective.
 The completed date will be recorded in the treatment plan.

-Setting up a reminder to update your treatment plan
+Setting up a reminder to review and update your treatment plan

-If you'd like to setup a reminder for yourself to update the treatment plan, click the Setup reminder button in the bottom right corner of the treatment plan.
-You'll then have the option to select 3 months, 6 months, 1 year, or a custom future date for the reminder.
+If you'd like to setup a reminder for yourself to update the treatment plan, click the "..." menu to the top-right corner of the Treatment Plan.
+Then under the Set up Reminder section, you will have the option to select 3 months, 6 months, 1 year, or a custom future date for the reminder.
 The reminder will appear in the Needs Attention area of your Home page 7 days prior to the reminder date.

 Downloading or deleting a treatment plan

 Once your Treatment Plan is active you can click the "..." menu to Download a PDF of the treatment plan.
 From the same menu you can select Remove if the treatment plan is no longer needed.
-If you wish to re-use elements of the treatment plan no longer needed, first click the Update Treatment Plan in the Draft tab before removing the active treatment plan.
+If you wish to re-use elements of the treatment plan no longer needed, click the New button before removing the active treatment plan to preserve the current content.

 Note: For conjoint clients, you will add the diagnosis and treatment plan to the chart for the conjoint client.